Isaiasrd1/solid_principles/README.md

 # EN

 Basic project done in python using SOLID principles.
-  - Single Responsibility Principle (SRP): define a single responsibility for each class, such as "Animal" and "AnimalObserver" classes
+  - Single Responsibility Principle (SRP): define a single responsibility for each class, such as "Animal" and "AnimalObserver" classes.

   - Open/Closed principle (OCP): allows extending the behavior by adding new observers (AnimalObserver) without modifying an AnimalSubject class.
 The class is open for extension, but closed for modification.

-  - Liskov Substitution Principle (LSP): Derived classes must be able to be substituted for their base classes and what base classes can be replaced by their subclasses
+  - Liskov Substitution Principle (LSP): Derived classes must be able to be substituted for their base classes and what base classes can be replaced by their subclasses.

   - Interface Segregation Principle (ISP): no client should be forced to depend on methods it does not use.
 That is, larger interfaces must be divided into smaller ones.